kubevela/kubevela.github.io/versioned_docs/version-v1.2/getting-started/introduction.md

 ### KubeVela vs. Serverless

-Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
+A Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
 They are arguably "hard-coded" PaaS, so KubeVela differ from them in similar way.

-On the other hand, KubeVela can easily deploy both Kubernetes based serverless workloads such as Knative/OpenFaaS, or cloud based functions such as AWS Lambda.
+On the other hand, KubeVela can easily deploy both Kubernetes-based serverless workloads such as Knative/OpenFaaS, or cloud-based functions such as AWS Lambda.

 ### KubeVela vs. Platform agnostic developer tools